 A nanny should already be trained and can do the job competently from Day 1.

-Au pair may need help is interacting with their charge
+Au pair may need help in interacting with their host children.

 A nanny should already know what to do and how best to engage with their charge.